 Your Unit is Old

 The average lifespan of an HVAC system is between 15 to 20 years.
-Although a properly installed HVAC will last long, it won't last eternally.
+Although an installed HVAC will last long, it won't last forever.
 Also, older HVAC systems' models don't have the same features and upgrades as the newer ones.
 Thus, it is crucial to know the model and age of your HVAC unit.
 As it reaches the end of its life span, its components may wear out, causing it to overheat.
 So, consider replacing your HVAC unit if it has been operating for over a decade.

 Low Refrigerant Levels